nodeSolidServer/solid-auth-client/README.md

 **⚠️ New projects should use [solid-client-authn](https://github.com/inrupt/solid-client-authn-js)
 or [solid-auth-fetcher](https://github.com/solid/solid-auth-fetcher) instead,
-which leverages the secure DPoP authentication mechanism from the current [Solid specification](https://solid.github.io/authentication-panel/solid-oidc/), as implemented by the [Community Solid Server](https://github.com/solid/community-server/)
+which leverage the secure DPoP authentication mechanism from the current [Solid specification](https://solid.github.io/authentication-panel/solid-oidc/), as implemented by the [Community Solid Server](https://github.com/solid/community-server/)